 1. Open Communication

-2. Gentle Dental Techniques
+2. Gentle, Modern Techniques

-3. Sedation Dentistry
+3. Sedation Options

-4. Distraction and Relaxation Tools
+4. Distraction and Relaxation Aids

-7. Choosing the Right Clinic
+7. Choosing the Right Dental Clinic

 Final Thoughts